KotlinNLP/MorphologicalAnalyzer/src/test/resources/README.md

 * `units`: the units of the offset length as int in the range [0, +inf]
 * `positive`: a boolean indicating if the offset is positive

-If `offset-type` is "date" then the same adding fields of the test of `TYPE` "date" are required.
+If `offset-type` is "date" then the same adding fields of the test of `TYPE` "date" are required, and two fields more:

+* `start`: the index of the char at which it starts respect to the offset start index
+* `end`: the index of the char at which it ends respect to the offset start index

 #### Adding fields for the `TYPE` "date_offset"